GonzaloHernandez/w-regular-games/README.md

 Install:
 >pip install minizinc

 >pip install python-sat

 >pip install ortools

 ## Graphical view of automatons

-To open automatons it is required to use Graphing app, it
+To open automatons it is required to use Graphing app.

 [Graphing](https://github.com/GonzaloHernandez/graphing)